Jiaanzhu/Image-compression-for-DNA-storage/README.md

 # Image-compression-for-DNA-storage

-Script for running the encoding then decoding
+The script for running the encoding then decoding